varun2209/360imageslideshow/README.md

 # 360imageslideshow
-360 image view for android
+It was easy for android
 test hello
 there general kanobi